Protect your eyes and turn heads in 2026’s hottest sunglasses

 3. Bluetooth audio sunglasses

 Technology has advanced yet again.
 You can now connect your smartphone to your sunglasses via Bluetooth and play music from them as you exercise.
-It’s a great advancement for those who struggle with headphones or earbuds, or for those who like to play music as they run with a buddy.
+It’s a preferred advancement for those who struggle with headphones or earbuds, or for those who like to play music as they run with a buddy.

-4. (In)famous aviators
+4. (In)famous aviator sunglasses

 SEE RELATED: How should your Aviator sunglasses fit?